probe-lab/thunderdome/cmd/thunderdome/README.md

 	thunderdome deploy [command options] EXPERIMENT-FILENAME

+Deploy deploys the experiment defined by the supplied file.
+The `--duration/-d` option must be supplied, specifying how long the experiment should run, in minutes.

+The steps the deploy takes are:

+ 1. reads the experiment file and determines a list of docker images that must be built or used for each target
+ 2. builds each image in turn and pushes them to the Thunderdome ECR docker repo
+ 3. creates an ECS task definition for each target and runs a task using it
+ 4. creates an SQS queue for the experiment and subscribes it to the gateway requests topic
+ 5. creates an ECS task definition for [dealgood](/cmd/dealgood/README.md) connecting it to the queue and runs a task
+ 6. registers the experiment with [ironbar](/cmd/ironbar/README.md) which will manage its termination

+At this point the experiment will be running.
+A link to the Grafana dashboard for the experiment is logged.
+Dealgood will pause for a few minutes to before sending requests to the targets so some charts will have a delay before populating.

+**Note:** in the future the build and deployment of an experiment will be delegated to `ironbar`.

 ### teardown

 	thunderdome deploy [command options] EXPERIMENT-FILENAME

+Teardown stops an experiment and removes all resources (tasks, task definitions and queues) used.
+It's only needed if you need to cancel an experiment part way through.
+`ironbar` will take care of shutting down an experiment at the end of it's configured duration.

 ### status

 	thunderdome status [command options]

+Status reports on the status of running or recently stopped experiments.
+Without any options it prints a list of known experiments and whether they are stopped or not.
+When an experiment name is specified with the `--experiment/-e` option it prints the status of the requested experiment, asking `ironbar` to perform a full check on the operational status of each resource used.

 ### validate

 	thunderdome validate [command options] EXPERIMENT-FILENAME

+Validate checks an experiment file for errors.
+It also prints the canonical version of the experiment, with the exact build steps for each target.

 ### image

 The `image` command prepares docker images for use in experiments.
+The deploy command does this automatically but this command can be used to pre-build images for later use.
 Thunderdome expects images to be configured for the deployment environment and type of traffic sent by `dealgood`.
 This command wraps a base image in the necessary configuration to produce an image that can be used in Thunderdome.

 It can use an existing published image as the base or build one from a git repository using the head of the repo, a specific commit, a tag or a branch.